Jul 14, 2023

 Can you drive with parked car insurance?

 You cannot drive your vehicle with only parked car insurance.
 To legally drive, you must have third party liability, DCPD, and uninsured motorist protection.
 If you choose to drive without the right coverage in place, you face significant consequences.
-Driving without insurance in Ontario or improper coverage can result in fines, licence suspension, and having your vehicle impounded.
+Driving without insurance or improper coverage can result in fines, licence suspension, and having your vehicle impounded.
 Keep your vehicle parked until you reactivate your policy.

 The benefits of insurance for parked car